|1 per sqft||6-8hrs+||Feb, March, April

 Peppers are easy to grow in self watering containers and come in a variety of shapes and colours.
 Peppers produce a plentiful harvest and are relatively disease and pest free.

 How Do I Grow Peppers?

-Grow your peppers indoors then transplant them into your containers.
-Sprinkle 5-10 pepper seeds into a cup of vermiculite about seven weeks before last spring frost.
-Cover your seeds with 1/4 inch more vermiculite and keep them at 70 F until they sprout.
-Your pepper seeds will sprout in 10-15 days and once they do move them to a spot where they will get full sun.
+Grow your peppers indoors then transplant them into your gardens.
+A good time to start your peppers is about 7 weeks before the last frost, so they can be well established when it comes time to transplant.
+Use a seedling tray and plant one seed per cell, about 1/4" deep.
+Keep them at room temperature until they sprout.
+Your pepper seeds will sprout in 10-15 days, and once they do move them to a spot where they will get full sun.

-After 1-3 weeks of growing, pot up your peppers in seedling trays.
-Peppers need warm soil to continue growing, so transplant them two weeks after the last spring frost.
+Once nighttime temperatures are reliably 10C, you can transplant your peppers into the garden.
 You can pre warm the soil with black plastic to help make the soil warmer faster.
 Make sure to keep your container’s reservoir topped up as peppers need the water, especially during dry spells.

 Or if you'd prefer a quicker start look for transplants at your local nursery.

 1 cup red pepper: Vitamin A (93%), Vitamin C (317%), Vitamin E (12%), Vitamin B6 (22%), Folate (17%), Fibre (13%), Potassium (9%), Manganese (8%)

 Sweet peppers can be harvested at almost any stage of their development, if you want green peppers, begin to harvest right away.
 If you prefer yellow or red peppers, then wait a little longer for your peppers to turn your preferred colour.